PokemonTCG/pokemon-tcg-api-docs/docs/getting-started/errors.md

 The Pokémon TCG API uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the `200` range indicate success.
 Codes in the `4xx` range indicate an error that failed given the information provided (e.g., a required parameter was omitted).
 Codes in the `5xx` range indicate an error with the Pokémon TCG API servers.

-Some `4xx` errors that could be handled programmatically include an error `code` that briefly explains the error reported.
-Developers could handle these types of errors programmatically.

 ## HTTP Status Code Summary

 | Status Code                            | Description                                                                                       |